FusionAuth/fusionauth-site/_posts/2018-10-08-quick-comparison-ping-identity-and-fusionauth.md

 Single-tenant solutions like FusionAuth also allow for easier compliance with complex regulatory restrictions in many industries and countries.
 Germany’s Bundesdatenschutzgesetz, Australia’s Privacy Principles, Canada’s PIPEDA, and most recently the European Union’s GDPR all place different restrictions on how a customer’s personal data can be utilized and transmitted.
 FusionAuth provides companies with the expanded control required to comply with laws and regulations in their specific region or industry.

-For more details on the benefits and pitfalls of single- and multi-tenant solutions read this [whitepaper by our friends at Inversoft](https://www.inversoft.com/resource/single-tenant-vs-multi-tenant "Read more about single- and multi-tenant identity solutions").
+For more details on the benefits and pitfalls of single- and multi-tenant solutions [read this whitepaper](/blog/2018/12/03/single-tenant-vs-multi-tenant "Read more about single- and multi-tenant identity solutions").

 ### Configurable Password Encryption

 Every application has different security requirements.
 Some need to be HIPAA compliant, while others can be less stringent.
 FusionAuth lets you pick the level of security you need, and adjust it quickly as your needs or threats evolve, including using different password schemas for different groups of users.
 This can be a completely transparent process without any downtime or customer friction.

-To see this in action, [read about how we migrated DataStax](https://www.inversoft.com/resource/datastax-case-study "Read about DataStax migration") from their previous solution.
+To see this in action, [read about how we migrated DataStax](/resources/datastax-case-study "Read about DataStax migration") from their previous solution.

 ### Enterprise Identity Unification (EIU)